vimeo/player.js/README.md

 }
 ```

+Language will follow the ISO standard of either a language code or language-locale code (e.g. "en" or "en-US").
 Kind can be any of the following: "main", "translation", "descriptions", or "commentary".
+Provenance can be any of the following: "PROVENANCE_USER_UPLOADED", "PROVENANCE_AI_GENERATED", "PROVENANCE_USER_UPLOADED_AI_GENERATED".

 ### getEnabledAudioTrack(): Promise<object, Error>